PhilipBAdams/blog/content/post/banana-tasting/index.md

 ---
 # Taste Testing

 How much of how food tastes is psychological?
 Do different colored veggie straws, skittles, or M&M's really taste different?
 Years of development of experimental methodologies and advanced statistical techniques have given us the tools we need to answer these deeply important questions.
-Today, we endeavour to understand the differiences within an extrememly common, highly processed, monocultural foodstuff: the banana.
+Today, we endeavour to understand the differences within an extrememly common, highly processed, monocultural foodstuff: the banana.

 ## The Adams Fam Banana Ban
 For as long as I can remember, I've hated bananas, just like my parents and my sister.
 The sweet, almost rotting smell; the stringy texture - all of it is repulsive to me.
 But when was the last time I really gave them a fair chance?
 Do I actually hate bananas, or was it a learned behavior from growing up in a family of 'nanner naysayers?
 Also, a wide variety of bananas exist - you may have heard of the Gros Michel, a cultivar of banana that was common until it became uneconomical to grow due to the prevalence of [Panama Disease](https://en.wikipedia.org/wiki/Panama_disease).
 Could it be that there is a type of banana out there that I could actually... like?